WAcry/wacry.github.io/content/posts/1735112650761-0-1-Knapsack-Problem/index.md

          \text{dp}[i-1][j - s_i] + v_i
            = \text{dp}[i-1][j],
        $$
-       it means that the maximum value obtained by the two methods is the same, then the number of solutions should be added:
+       it means that the maximum value obtained by the two methods is the same, then the number of schemes should be added:
        $$
          \text{dp}[i][j] = \text{dp}[i-1][j],
          \quad